Marguerite Mahood: Career

-Later Career and Life
+Later career and life

 During the 1940s and 1950s, Mahood ran a screenprinting business.
 As Margot Mahood, she became a popular children’s cartoonist, writing and illustrating The Whispering Stone: An Australian Nature Fantasy (1944), and Drawing Australian Animals (1952).

-Beyond the 1950 Mahood was a contributor to Wild Life magazine and her series on How to Draw Australian Animals resulted from this work.
+In the 1950s, with her son growing up, she also decided to write some children's books and drew children's cartoons for newspapers.
+For many years she was a contributor to Wild Life magazine and her series on 'How to Draw Australian Animals' resulted from this work.
 The Audubon Society of Canada, which publishes Conservation and Nature activities and articles, wrote to her and she produced a similar series on how to draw Canadian animals.
 A number of her children's books were published.

-Mahood returned to academics earning a Master of Arts in 1965 and PhD in history in 1970 from the University of Melbourne.
+Always one for dramatic career changes, Mahood returned to academics earning a Master of Arts in 1965 and PhD in history in 1970 from the University of Melbourne.
 Her doctoral thesis was published in 1973 by the University of Melbourne Press, titled The Loaded Line: Australian Political Caricature 1788 – 1901.
 Mahood believed that the newspaper cartoon reflected the 'man in the street's' view of history and developed this argument, notwithstanding advice that it would not produce a satisfactory thesis.
 'The Loaded Line' is now regarded as a seminal study of Australian cartoons and the definitive reference on Australian Political Cartoons up to Federation.
 Mahood ultimately became an acknowledged expert on the early Australian cartoonists and lithographers.
 Described in 1970 as a 'youthful, comfortably built woman' with grey, curly hair and hazel eyes, she continued to work in this field well into her eighties.

 Mahood's archive is held at the Women's Art Register in Melbourne.
 While the Sydney Technological (Powerhouse) Museum was the only institution to acquire her ceramics during her lifetime, her work is now held in regional, state, national, and international collections.

 Death

-Marguerite Mahood died on 14 October 1989 in Toorak, Melbourne.
-She is survived by her son and two grandsons.
+Marguerite Mahood died on 14 October 1989 in Toorak, Melbourne; survived by her son and two grandsons.